metaclass-eval/ruby_programming/zen_of_black_ruby_xxx.md

 1. I love Ruby.
 I want to become a Ruby hacker one day, but I know I cannot become...never.
 2. I love vim.
 IDE?
 What's that?
 3. I love zsh. bash?
 I am so sorry for ESC.
 Please do not hit her any more.
 4. I love Github.
-It is my external memory.
+It is my external brain.
 I would die if git was gone.
 5. I love Redmine.
 But I am only using Wiki, and I use a Ticket as a ToDo task.
 6. I hate Test.
 But it should be fine.
 We would never die even if test was gone.
 7. Debugger?
 I know p and pp. p is my best friend.